kumaraayush67/faceRecognition/README.md

 # Face Recognition

-Aplication to Detects and Recognize faces in Python with opencv.
+Application to Detects and Recognize faces in Python with opencv.

 Opencv [haarcascade](https://github.com/opencv/opencv/tree/master/data/haarcascades) is being used for face detection.
 Local Binary Patterns Histograms or [LBPHFaceRecognizer](https://docs.opencv.org/2.4/modules/contrib/doc/facerec/facerec_tutorial.html) is being used for face recognition.